devikaharshey/web-dev-mini-projects/README.md

 # ▸ ABOUT THIS REPOSITORY
-This repository contains my mini-projects on web-development made using HTML, CSS &amp JavaScript; .
+This repository contains my mini-projects on web-development made using HTML, CSS & JavaScript.

 # ▸ CONTENTS
 # 1) 3D Flip Card